It's free to visit and everyone is welcome

 You can get the No 56 bus from Leeds city centre (travelling to Moor Grange) to the Leeds University Business School on Moorland Road, stop number 45011401.
 It leaves from Victoria H stop on Eastgate, stop number 45029640, or Headrow K stop, stop number 45010922, on Albion Street.
 When you get off the bus, keep the University Business School on your right and follow the road towards Clarendon Road crossroads, turn right at the crossroads and travel along Clarendon Road.
 Turn right at the Western Campus entrance where the barrier is, cross over at the dropped kerbs.
 The Archive is the bronze building to the right.
 There are bollards to look out for but the pathway is clear and all kerbs are low.

 If you’re getting the 56 towards Leeds, you need to get off at Moorland Road, Woodhouse, stop number 45011402, use the pedestrian crossing to cross over towards the University Business school, and then follow the directions above.
 Alternatively, you can get the No 1 bus from Southbank G stop, stop number 45013210, on Neville Street to Leeds University C stop, stop number 45011386.
 Get off at the Woodhouse Lane stop and then simply follow the On Foot instructions to get to the Archive.
+The postcode is LS2 9LP, what3words blunt.bravo.flows.

 Getting Here by Car and Parking

 So where can you park?
 There are 4-hour limited free parking spaces close to us at the eastern end of Woodsley Road and northern end of Belle Vue Road.
-If you’re using a Sat Nav, the postcode is LS2 9LP.
 There’s unlimited, free, on-street parking on the streets off Royal Park Road (10 mins walk).
-Woodhouse Lane multi-storey car park (charges apply) is nearer to the city centre (15 min walk to the Archive through the university campus).
+Have a look at our parking information for a map.

 Getting Here by Train

-Our nearest train station is Leeds city station.
-We’re a 30 minute uphill walk from the station or 5 minutes in a taxi.
 If you’re walking you can use the M&S Heritage Trail route – walk up Park Row from the station and join the Heritage Trail at the corner of The Light where Park Row meets The Headrow.
-Alternatively you can get a train to Burley Park station and from there we are a 20 minute walk uphill.